MD Anderson offers rotation programs for residents/fellows and medical students.

 We offer clinical rotation programs for U.S. residents and fellows who are interested in participating in elective rotations at MD Anderson to receive specialized training applicable to their home residency or fellowship program.
 These specialty and subspecialty rotations provide exceptional learning experiences with the commitment to the investigation and treatment of cancer, thereby preparing physicians to be leaders in their chosen specialty.

-With more than 79,000 patients admitted yearly, our clinical rotation programs are held to the educational standards of the ACGME by the Graduate Medical Education Committee and approved by the Senior Vice President for Academic Affairs.
+With more than 120,000 patients admitted yearly, our clinical rotation programs are held to the educational standards of the Accreditation Council for Graduate Medical Education (ACGME) by the Graduate Medical Education Committee and approved by the Vice President for Education.

 Health Clearance: Visiting residents/fellows must submit documentation of immunization or positive antibody titer for Chickenpox (Varicella) and an annual Tuberculin skin test taken within the previous twelve months of rotation start date.